-Bright, green, sweet, tender and flavorful!
-Amazing results with how to cook frozen peas.
+Bright, green, sweet, tender and flavorful are the best!
+You can have amazing results with how to cook frozen peas by following this simple recipe.
 Serve these to friends and they are gonna believe you are a magician, who could make frozen peas taste this delicious?
+YOU!
+That’s who!

 I’ll show you all the best ways to make frozen peas on the stovetop, microwave, oven, crockpot, pressure cooker or instapot.

 - Unbelievable FRESH taste

 - Fresh from the garden taste with right out of the freezer ease.

 Place the frozen peas into the saucepan.